ts-shape¤

 Pipelines

-End-to-end workflows from Azure to production KPIs.
+End-to-end workflows from raw signals to production KPIs.

 -